 - Krug Grande Cuvée

-These Cuvées are created exclusively from the first press fraction (Cuvée in the first sense) and show the merger of both meanings.
+These cuvées are created exclusively from the first press fraction (cuvée in the first sense) and show the merging of both meanings.

 My Conclusion: Elegant Complexity

-The dual meaning of "Cuvée" reflects the complexity of champagne production.
-It connects technical precision in pressing with creative art in Assemblage.
+The double meaning of "cuvée" reflects the complexity of champagne production.
+It connects technical precision in pressing with creative art in assemblage.

-Thus a single term shows the entire magic of Champagne: from the first precious grape to the last sip in the glass.
+This way, a single term shows all the magic of Champagne: from the first precious grape to the last sip in the glass.